THE CHALLENGE

 Branch Routers: The Right Hardware for Each Site

 Not every site needs the same router.
 A small retail unit with one broadband line and a 4G backup has different requirements to a regional headquarters running fibre, bonded broadband, and dual cellular.
-Peplink's product range covers the full spectrum, and selecting the right model for each site type keeps costs proportionate.
+Selecting the right Peplink model for each site type keeps costs proportionate.

 B One